MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-system.md

 4. Set the Configure the Commercial ID setting for your Desktop Analytics workspace

 When these policies are configured, Windows diagnostic data collected from the device will be subject to Microsoft processor commitments.
-This setting has no effect on devices unless they are properly enrolled in Desktop Analytics.
-If you disable this policy setting, devices will not appear in Desktop Analytics.
+This setting has no effect on devices unless they're properly enrolled in Desktop Analytics.
+If you disable this policy setting, devices won't appear in Desktop Analytics.
 <!-- AllowDesktopAnalyticsProcessing-Description-End -->

 <!-- AllowDesktopAnalyticsProcessing-Editable-Begin -->